TO YOU, CECI 1938 The Famous Lambrusco From Cantine Ceci, Now Available In A Blackboard-Bottle, A Creative Space Customers Can Customise With Their Ow...

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> TORRILE, ITALY - EQS Newswire - 27 February 2024 - The CECI 1938 winery gives customer imagination free rein with a unique concept for the brand's most iconic Lambrusco.
+(MENAFN- Media OutReach Newswire) TORRILE, ITALY - EQS Newswire - 27 February 2024 - The CECI 1938 winery gives customer imagination free rein with a unique concept for the brand's most iconic Lambrusco.

 TO YOU is presented in an opaque black glass bottle that works like a blackboard, a blank canvas on which customers can write or draw.
 The bottle comes with two white chalks and a typical rolled felt "board rubber".
 The metallic copper-coloured cap cover featuring the CECI 1938 logo adds a touch of glamour.
 The bottle is closed with a crown cap.